TraceMyers/MeetYourMatch/README.md

 # MYM: Meet Your Match

 <p>A (currently in the works) simple, fast, multi-session STUN and TURN server with direct support for python, Unreal and GameMaker clients.
-Provides easy pre-grouped or automatic matchmaking and online multiplayer support.
-Supports a larger number of clients by connecting clients directly to each other, removing computational and network load away from the server.</p>
+Provides pre-grouped or automatic matchmaking and session handling.
+Because clients connect directly to each other, computational and network load are removed from the server, allowing for many more clients per dollar spent on remote hosting.</p>

 <h2>Overview</h2>
 <h3>Setup</h3>